-Cetaphil Daily Oil-Free Hydration Lotion is a lightweight oil-free moisturizer that contains hyaluronic acid to hydrate and plump dry skin, and seal in moisture for 24 hours.
+Cetaphil Daily Oil-Free Hydration Lotion is a lightweight oil-free moisturizer that contains hyaluronic acid to hydrate and plump dry skin and seals in moisture for 24 hours.
 The lightweight texture sinks in quickly and doesn’t interfere with makeup.

 |✅ Ideal for Normal to Oily Skin||✅ CeraVe contains more actives|

 While both are lightweight moisturizers (even the bottles are shaped the same!) and work well for oily and acne prone skin, CeraVe contains the following additional actives to restore the skin barrier and provide anti-aging benefits while you sleep: